Grading Crimes – How to Determine the Degree of a Criminal Offense in NJ – N.J.S.A. 2C:43-1

 First and second degree crimes carry with them a “presumption of incarceration”, which simply means that someone convicted of this level of crime is expected to go to prison, even if it’s a first offense and the person previously had no criminal record.

 While it’s good to know some details about the grade of your crime, you should be focused on the details of exactly your charge.
 Our “common charges” menu might contain your case type, and will have a ton of great information, including ways that you can potentially beat your charges.
-For more information, please call The Tormey Law Firm at (201) 556-1571
+For more information and to speak with a New Jersey criminal defense lawyer who can explain your charges and your potential options, please call The Tormey Law Firm at (201) 556-1570.